-Lamb of God, who takes away the sins of the world: have mercy on us.
-Lamb of God, who takes away the sins of the world: have mercy on us.
-Lamb of God, who takes away the sins of the world: grant us peace.
+Lamb of God, you take away the sins of the world: have mercy on us.
+Lamb of God, you take away the sins of the world: have mercy on us.
+Lamb of God, you take away the sins of the world: grant us peace.